Illumina shares up on higher sales of gene-sequencing products

-(Reuters) - Life-science tool maker Illumina Inc (ILMN.O) reported a better-than-expected jump in quarterly revenue, helped by strong sales of its gene-sequencing products.
+April 22 (Reuters) - Life-science tool maker Illumina Inc reported a better-than-expected jump in quarterly revenue, helped by strong sales of its gene-sequencing products.

 The company’s shares rose about 8.5 percent in after-market trading.